thefoxis/html-boilerplate/README.md

 # HTML Boilerplate

-This boilerplate is a bare-minimum and standard-compliant starting point for applications and websites.
-Available in pure HTML and [Jade](http://jade-lang.com/) for usage with [Node.js](http://nodejs.org/).
+This Boilerplate is a bare-minimum and standard-compliant starting point for application and websites.
+Available in pure HTML5 and [Jade](http://jade-lang.com/) for usage with [Node.js](http://nodejs.org/).

 ## Customization